hiepngyn/hiepngyn/README.md

 ***here are some projects that i am working on now or are my favorites!***

 **AnyHeardle (WOP):** i noticed alot of my favorite artist specific heardles were no longer available so i made a version for any artist you'd like!

+**Depop Market Analysis (WOP):** depop listing scraper and discord bot notifier for new status changes on products i want to buy or learn the market on